scenic coastal roads and wild frontier towns

 We'll spend our first two days exploring Karachi, a behemoth metropolis full of unexpected wonders and striking contrasts.

-Highlights of your stay will include world-famous sights (such as the Mohatta Palace and the Empress Market) and little-visited peripheral neighbourhoods (like unjustly-feared Orangi Town), as well as a couple of modernist architectural gems and fading colonial grandeur.
+Highlights of your stay will include world-famous sights (such as the Mohatta Palace and the Empress Market) and little-visited peripheral neighbourhoods (like unjustly-feared Orangi Town), as well as a couple of modernist and colonial gems.

 Lunch, dinner and overnight in Karachi.